-This agenda is Kentucky's plan to create a more inclusive, innovative higher education system that serves students of all ages, backgrounds and beliefs.
+This agenda is Kentucky's plan to create a more efficient, responsive and innovative higher education system.
 It reaffirms our goal for 60% of Kentucky adults to have a postsecondary credential by the year 2030, and builds on unprecedented gains in degree production over the last decade.

-It responds to the suggestions and concerns of hundreds of Kentuckians - higher education faculty and administrators, K-12 educators, board members, legislators, employers and others - who worked with us on its development.
-Based on trend analysis, research and stakeholder feedback, this agenda identifies the strategic priorities that will focus our efforts over the next decade, with equity as a cross-cutting priority.
+It responds to the suggestions and concerns of hundreds of Kentuckians - higher education faculty and administrators.
+K-12 educators, board members. legislators, employers and others - who worked with us on its development.
+Based on trend analysis, research and stakeholder feedback, this agenda identifies the strategic priorities that will focus our efforts over the next decade.
 They are: affordability, transitions, success, talent and value.